discos/srt-single-dish-tools/docs/index.rst

 rms* of the image.
 This procedure is only valid if the region that is fit is consistent with having zero average.
 This is, of course, not valid if the source is strong.
 In this case, together with the global fit option, we need to also specify a set of regions to neglect.
+This is done in two ways:

++ through a ds9-compatible region file containing *circular* regions in *image* coordinates

-This is done through the option ``-e`` followed by three numbers: X, Y and radius, in *image* coordinates (SAOimage ds9 or other imaging programs can create regions with these coordinates, one just needs to copy the numbers.
-A full usage of DS9-like regions is envisaged).
++ through the option ``-e`` followed by multiples of three numbers: X, Y and radius, in *image* coordinates (SAOimage ds9 or other imaging programs can create regions with these coordinates, one just needs to copy the numbers.).

 In summary, to use the global fitting and discard the region centered at coordinates x,y=30,33 with radius 10 pixels, run